 Signal boosters extend radio coverage into areas where abrupt propagation losses prevent reliable communication.
 No frequency translation (conversion) occurs with this device.
-Signal Booster II (SB II) is a broadband, bi-directional signal booster available in a variety of configurations as shown in Table 1.
-The product model number is used to describe each configuration available.
-This manual details the installation and operation of the 61-89A-50-XXX-XX series of boosters.
+The UHF version of Signal Booster II (SB II) is a broadband, bi-directional signal booster available in a variety of configurations as shown in Table 1.
+The product part number is used to describe each configuration available.
+The UHF version of SB II is available in the 450 to 512 MHz frequency range, using 3 distinct sub-bands.
+Each of the three UHF sub-band types are identical except for differences in the input/output filtering used in the unit.
+This manual details the installation and operation of the UHF SB Il family of boosters which includes all three subbands within the UHF frequency range.

-The system can be ordered in one of three maximum gain configurations including Full Gain (+80 dB gain max), Medium Gain (+60 dB gain max), and Low Gain (+45 dB max gain).
+The system can be ordered in one of three gain configurations including High-Gain (+80 dB gain), Medium-Gain (+60 dB gain), and Low-Gain (+45 dB gain).
 The maximum gain of the system is determined by the exact type of cards plugged into the low and mid level slots as shown in the block diagrams at the back of this manual.
 The maximum gain of the uplink or downlink branch is adjustable and can be setup independently.
 In addition, the gain of each branch can be reduced up to 30 dB in 0.5 dB increments via software interface.

-The bandwidth of the system is determined by the passband of the input/output filtering.
+The bandwidth of the system is determined by the passband of the input output filtering.
 The filters passband is determined by its physical construction so must be determined at the time of order.
-As shown in table 1 the system may be ordered in any of five different bandwidths including 18, 15, 10, 5, and 3 MHz.
+As shown in table 1 the system may be ordered in any of 4 different bandwidths including 0.15, 0.5, 1.0, and 2.0 MHz.